nicktsai1026/MTR-Easy-Time/README.md

 1. sequelize

 # Possible upgrade
+1. To provide information of
-1. Time of the last trains to get on in order to get to destination
+  a.
+Time of the last trains to get on in order to get to destination
-2. Fee
+  b.
+Fee
-3. Specific routes (where to change train)
+  c.
+Specific routes (where to change train)
-4. Show closest exits according to landmark
+  d.
+Show closest exits according to landmarks

 # Authors
 Corah Chiu, Nick Tsai, Morris Wong